Accenture-Intel/gradient_boosting_refresh/README.md

 ## Benchmark Details
 ### Description
 We used the XGBoost algorithm for classification training and inferencing benchmarks.
-XGBoost is a gradient boosting algorithm that uses decision trees as its “weak” predictorss.
+XGBoost is a gradient boosting algorithm that uses decision trees as its “weak” predictors.
 In our benchmark we used the a synthetic Boston Housing Dataset which is then scaled to different sizes.

 ### Purpose
 The purpose of the XGBoost benchmark is to showcase its significant capabilities on Intel's latest Ice Lake as seen through the m6i instance.
 Our objectives were as follows: 1) Reach same performance at a cheaper price relative to previous generations, or 2) Reach better performance at the same price relative to previous generations.